-Foodstuff / food product Applicable to Correct use Basis for guidelines COFFEE AND OTHER COFFEE AND OTHER CAFFEINE-CONTAINING BEVERAGES AND PRODUCTS Coffee and other caffeine-containing beverages Pregnant women Breastfeeding women Children and adolescents People sensitive to caffeine The safe daily caffeine intake limit from all sources and in single doses is -200 mg for pregnant and breastfeeding women less than 3 mg/kilogram of body weight for children and adolescents (3-18 yr) 200 mg of caffeine is obtained from about 3 dl (= about two cups) of regular brewed coffee or 1.5 dl of espresso.
+Es alata (Ca A Decision of the Property of th Foodstuff / food product Applicable to Correct use Basis for guidelines COFFEE and OTHER CAFFEINE-CONTA INING BEVERAGES and PRODUCTS Coffee and other caffeine-containing beverages Pregnant women Breastfeeding women Children and adolescents People sensitive to caffeine The safe daily caffeine intake limit from all sources and in single doses is - 400 mg/day for adults, and 200 mg/single serving - 200 mg/day for breastfeeding women or a single serving - for children and young people (1-18 years) under 3 mg/kilo body weight 200 mg of caffeine is obtained from about 3 dl (= about two cups) of regular brewed coffee or 1.5 dl of espresso.
 About 1 litre of black tea contains an equal amount of caffeine.
 The caffeine content of cocoa is 3-5 mg/dl.
-Beverages that contain caffeine can be consumed on a random basis, but the limits specified for daily consumption and single doses should be taken into account, and for children also the restrictions based on body weight.
+Beverages that contain caffeine can be consumed on a random basis, but the limits specified for daily consumption and single doses should be taken into account, and for children and young people the limitations are calculated per kilo body weight.
 Caffeine passes through the placenta to the foetus and through breast milk to the baby.
 There is not much scientific evidence on the safe intake limits of caffeine for children and adolescents.
 The safe intake limit has been derived from the values specified for adults.
 Even small doses of caffeine may cause palpitations, tremor and insomnia to people sensitive to caffeine as well as to pregnant women and children, if consumed before retiring to bed.
-Cola beverages containing caffeine "- Cola beverages are only suited for random consumption.
-When the caffeine content of a product is more than 150 mg/l, the labelling of the product shall indicate the caffeine content (mg/100 ml) and present the following warning: "High caffeine content.
-Not recommended for children or pregnant or breastfeeding women."
-One can (3.3 dl) of a cola beverage contains about 25-60 mg of caffeine and one bottle (5 dl) about 35-90 mg.
-Energy drinks "- Not recommended for pregnant women or children and adolescents under the age of 15 years.
-When the caffeine content of a product is more than 150 mg/l, the labelling shall present the same warnings as with cola beverages.
-Evira has further advised that the maximum daily intake of the product is to be indicated in the labelling.
-A small can (2.5 dl) of energy drink contains about 80 mg and a large can (5 dl) about 160 mg of caffeine.
-Products with added caffeine, e.g. sweets, bubble gum and chocolate bars, as well as food supplements "- The labelling of food products containing caffeine shall present the following warning: "Contains caffeine.
-Not recommended for children or pregnant women" and an indication of the caffeine content in mg/100 g.
-The amount of caffeine varies (6-60 mg/serving).
-For food supplements, the caffeine content of the recommended daily dosage shall be indicated in the labelling.
-Caffeine is also used as an aroma.
-Caffeine is in that case indicated in the product's list of ingredients under aromas.
+Caffeine can also cause sleep disturbances when 1.4 mg/kilo body weight or more is taken before going to to sleep.
+Energy drinks Pregnant women Breastfeeding women Children and adolescents People sensitive to caffeine Not recommended for pregnant women or children and adolescents under the age of 15 years.
+When the caffeine content of a product is more than 150 mg/l the caffeine content has to be labelled (mg/100 ml) and include the warning: "High caffeine content.
+Is not recommended for children or pregnant or breastfeeding women."
+The Food Authority has also instructed that the highest quantity to be used over 24 hours should be labelled on the packaging.
+A small can of energy drink (2.5 dl) contains 80 mg of caffeine and a big can (5 dl) about 160 mg.
+Cola beverages containing caffeine Pregnant women Breastfeeding women Children and adolescents People sensitive to caffeine Cola beverages are only suited for random consumption.
+When a product contains more than 150 mg/l caffeine, the same warnings have to be displayed on the product as for energy drinks.
+A can (3.3 dl) of cola beverage usually contains about 25-60 mg of caffeine and a bottle (5 dl) about 35-90 mg.